ofiwg/libfabric/man/fi_mr.3.md

 Returns the raw, remote protection key and base address associated with a MR.
 The memory registration must have completed successfully before invoking this routine.
-Use of this call is required if the FI_RAW_MR mode bit has been set by the provider; however, it is safe to use this call with any memory region.
+Use of this call is required if the FI_MR_RAW mode bit has been set by the provider; however, it is safe to use this call with any memory region.